carlosnizolli/RobotLint/README.md

         - name: Robot Framework Lint
           uses: carlosnizolli/RobotLint@v1.1
           with:
-             robot-files: Resources
+             robot-files: RobotFolder

-Replace Resources with the path of your tests and resources (.robot)
+Replace "RobotFolder" with the path of your tests and resources (folders containing .robot files)

 Examples: